-- If You Die I Call Your Stuff: After Charlie gets killed, Masahiro hands Nick his personal effects.
+- If You Die I Call Your Stuff / Could Say It But: After Charlie gets killed, Masahiro hands Nick his personal effects.
 Which includes Charlie's confiscated firearm.

 - Impaled with Extreme Prejudice: Subverted.
 At the end of the final fight Nick is clearly considering doing this to Sato, and Sato's look seems to indicate that he expects Nick to do so.
 However, the scene cut shows Nick bringing Sato into the police precinct.

 - Ridley Scott shot an alternative ending where Sato is impaled on a spike.

 - Internal Affairs: They've been busting Nick's friends, and now they're hot on his trail too.